apptainer/singularity/CONTRIBUTING.md

    errors by:
    - Running `go fmt ./...` to format all `.go` files.
    - Leaving a function comment on **every** new exported function and package that your PR has introduced.
-To learn about how to properly comment Golang code, read
+To learn about how to properly comment Go code, read
      [this post on golang.org](https://golang.org/doc/effective_go.html#commentary)
 1. Make sure you have locally tested using `make -C builddir test` and that all